qosdil/tt-fraudsters-suspender/README.md

 ### Suspend Fraudster Users, Fast

-This command will read the text file that we provide and then update each user's `Account status` to `Disabled` on Cognito and `is_enabled = FALSE` in the database.
+This command will read the text file that we provide and then update each user's `Account status` to `Disabled` on Cognito and set `is_enabled` to  `FALSE` in the database.

 The `suspend` command updates multiple rows with concurrency.
 For example:
 ```